Course Outline

 • Understanding vSphere fault tolerance to protect critical government applications

-• Backup and restore strategies to safeguard government data
+• Backup and restore strategies for secure data management in government environments

-• Introduction to vSphere PowerCLI for automating government IT tasks
+• Introduction to vSphere PowerCLI for efficient automation in government IT

-• Automating common tasks with PowerCLI scripts in government environments
+• Automating common tasks with PowerCLI scripts to enhance productivity in government operations

-• vCenter Orchestrator overview for advanced automation in government operations
+• vCenter Orchestrator overview for advanced workflow automation in government systems

-• Patching and upgrading ESXi hosts to ensure security and performance in government networks
+• Patching and upgrading ESXi hosts to ensure security and performance in government data centers

-• Upgrading vCenter server to leverage the latest features and improvements for government operations
+• Upgrading vCenter server to leverage the latest features for government applications

 • Common issues and troubleshooting techniques for government IT professionals

-• Best practices for vSphere environments in the public sector
+• Best practices for vSphere environments in government agencies

-• Preparing for VMware certification exams to enhance skills for government roles
+• Preparing for VMware certification exams to enhance skills in government IT roles

 Requirements